Ariana Grande accused of “asian-fishing” for new photoshoot

 The term, as Canadian journalist Wanna Thompson put it in 2018, comes from the act of “blackfishing “ and the appropriation of another person’s racial origin for personal gain.

-TikTok user @ kuzumi.n was one of many who highlighted how Grande’s makeup, bows, and poses were “a little too similar” to any K-pop star, “considering that Ariana Grande is a white woman ”.
+TikTok user @ kuzumi.n was one of many who highlighted how Grande was photographed in makeup, bows, and poses were “a little too similar” to any K-pop star, “considering that Ariana Grande is a white woman ”.

 “It’s a combination of the innocent poses, the bows and that shit.
 Even the color of her lipstick ”, listed kuzumi.n, who stated in another TIkTok that the singer and her team had intentionally acted.